nnellans/bicep-guide/README.md

 If you're accustomed to Terraform, you will see that Bicep works differently when it comes to deploying code.
 Terraform will combine every `.tf` file in the current directory and deploy all of them at the same time.
 Whereas Bicep will deploy one main `.bicep` file per deployment.
 It is suggested to name this file `main.bicep`

-If you are storing parameters values in a separate parameters JSON file, it is common practice to use the name of the Bicep file and just add the word "parameters" like so:
+If you are storing parameters values in a separate parameters JSON file, it is common practice to use the name of the Bicep file and just add the word "parameters" like shown below.
+If you are using the newer Bicep parameter format, then just use the name of the Bicep file with the extension of `.bicepparam`

 ```
 Bicep file:           main.bicep
-Parameter file:  main.parameters.json
+JSON Parameter file:  main.parameters.json
+Bicep Parameter file: main.bicepparam
 ```

 # Bicep File Structure